MileHacker Logo

 Attire & Taboos

-• Modest dress (covered shoulders/knees) is required for mosques.
+• Modest dress (covered shoulders/knees) is needed for mosques.
 Women bring a headscarf.

 • Remove shoes before entering mosques.